Abarth 1500 Biposto

+The 1500 Biposto mechanics were mainly sourced from Fiat models.
+The Fiat 1400 engine has a 2 mm larger bore and measures bore 84 mm × stroke 66 mm, which results in 1,480 cc and (also thanks to Abarth tuning) 75 bhp output instead of the original 50 hp.
+The Biposto can reach 180 km/h.
+The front suspension features double wishbones and coil springs, the rear suspension has a live axle and semi-elliptic leaf springs.
+The car has drum brakes on all four corners.

 The Biposto was given to motoring journalist Dick Smith in mid-1953 as his prize for suggesting a new Packard advertising slogan.
 Smith sparingly drove the car for two decades, before putting it into storage.
 It did not reappear until put up for auction in 2003 where it was acquired by historic racer, car collector and restorer Chris M. Drake.